Stuycs-K/final-project-nzeuton-will-huse-seth/WORKLOG.md

 ### 5/31

 I implemented a bare bones version of pawn promotion.
 I also pushed the latest working version to demo.

+### 6/1

+I made pawn promotion mandatory, fixed several bugs with it, and then improved the UI by showing the images of the pieces as options for promotion rather than just text.